 I’m in Memphis visiting my new grandson and his parents.
 While I’m here, I’m doing most of the cooking, and I’m preparing some freezer-to-crockpot meals they can have after I leave.

 When I went to the grocery, I saw catfish nuggets at the fish counter.
 We get a lot of seafood in Seattle, but catfish nuggets are never in the fish counter.
-Catfish isn’t as good as salmon for an anti-inflammatory diet, but it’s fish.
-And I love it.
+And I love catfish.
 So I picked up a pound of catfish nuggets.
 Then, in the produce department, I saw purple potatoes!
 Score!
 So, for supper on Saturday night, I fixed catfish nuggets in basil cream sauce, along with roasted asparagus and purple potatoes.
 Sounds fancy, but it was really super, super easy.

 As fast and easy as it was, though, when I got done cooking, my tiny little grandson and his mommy and daddy were all three sound asleep.
 I tiptoed to their bedroom door, and tapped softly, and my son-in-law sort of almost woke up.
 I whispered that supper was ready, and he nodded.

 I waited a while, thought about tapping on their door again, then decided to eat while they slept.
 When they woke up, I rewarmed the food.
 It was just as good reheated as it had been fresh off the stove.

 1 pound catfish nuggets

 2 Tbsp coconut oil

 2/3 cup full-fat canned coconut milk

 Large handful of fresh basil leaves, shredded